Thursday, February 27, 2025

 fireblight

 He is overseeing an apple orchard restoration project and this interview discusses the historic collection being salvaged - some trees from the 1600's.
 Climate change is impacting disease like fireblight and the efforts to reproduce trees with scionwood is nothing short of miraculous.
-So much to take away from this interview:
+The interview:

 https://awaytogarden.com/historic-apples-get-a-new-start-with-mark-richardson/